Kyneticz/MLSInventory-Management/README.md

 This project was started as a means of learning how to code utilizing Python, MySQL, and ultimately taking the relational database and creating a interactable user interface through HTML.

+I built this project to understand the fundamentals of full-stack software development and data warehousing; In addition, this project will serve as a means to help me sharpen my skill as I continue to make small iterations.
+Ultimately, I used this a means to work on my technical acumen as I desire to transition from healthcare to that of a more technical rol

 ### Tables

 1. **InventoryItems**